enricobertolotti/xliff-translate/README.md

 * Add sections around linebreak and other special characters to make it impossible to break the XML.
 * Add translation suggestion on hover.

-### Background
-Sometimes translators are not programmers or engineeres, and when faced with an XLIFF file they need to translate they are overwhelmed with all the XML tags and are scared to break something.
-Alternatives are either expensive, lack-features, or are confusing to use.
-This web-app aims to solve those problems.

 ## Contributing